Success stories: Brewdog crowdfunding case study

 This path has allowed Brewdog to build an extremely active and loyal community of members, customers, and followers, open breweries and bars around the world, and become one of the most popular craft beer brands.

-Turbo Crowd, as the first crowdfunding marketing consulting agency in Italy, has always had a keen eye on projects abroad, where news often comes first and where there can be opportunities for Italian companies as well.
+Turbo Crowd, as the first crowdfunding marketing consulting agency in Italy, has always had its eye on projects abroad, where news often arrives first and where there may be opportunities for Italian companies as well.

 Do you need support in preparing a successful crowdfunding campaign and seeking potential investors for your project?